-In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), postsecondary students enrolled at Wittenberg University are hereby notified of their rights with respect to their education records.
+Notification of Rights under the Family Educational - Rights and Privacy Act of 1974 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), post- secondary students enrolled at Wittenberg University are hereby notified of their rights with respect to their education records.
 They are:

-The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+- The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
 Students should submit to the registrar or other appropriate official written requests that identify the record(s) they wish to inspect.
-The university official will make arrangements for access and notify

-- The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
+The university official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University Official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the University decides not to amend the records as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to consent of disclosures of personally identifiable information contained in the student's education records, except to the extent the FERPA authorizes disclose without consent.
 One exception, which permits disclosure without consent, is disclosed to school officials with legitimate educational interests.
-A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks .
-A school official has legitimate educational interest in the official needs to review an education record in order to fulfill his or her professional responsibility.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official in performing his/her tasks .A school official has legitimate educational interest in the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the University discloses education records without consent to officials of another school in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Wittenberg University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education 600 Independence Ave., S.W., Washington, DC 20202-4605.